-In addition one week is reserved for the laboratory exercise.
-The students are divided into two groups.
+In addition, one week is reserved for the laboratory exercise.
+The students are divided into groups.
 The number of hours for laboratory exercise per student (hours by the clock) is approximately 20.

 The laboratory exercise is compulsory including a final report.
-The laboratory report is not given a separate mark, but is presented to the sensor during the final oral exam.
+The laboratory report must be approved before you can sit the final exam.
+The laboratory report is presented to the sensor during the final oral exam.

 As the teaching involves laboratory and/or field work, you should consider taking out a separate travel and personal risk insurance.
 Read about your insurance cover as a student.

-The laboratory report has to be approved in order to take the final exam.
+The laboratory report must be approved before you can sit the final exam.